data-integrations/wrangler/docs/directives/set-columns.md

 }
 ```

-### Most common mistake
+## Common Mistakes

-When using SET COLUMNS directive, the number of fields in the record should be same
+When using the `set columns` directive, the number of fields in the record should be same
-as number of column names in the SET COLUMNS directive.
+as number of column names in the `set columns` directive.
 If they are not, then this
 directive will partially name the record fields.

+The names of the columns are in a single option, separated by commas.
+Separating by spaces
+will set only the name of the first column.

-So, when this directive is executed in the Wrangler Transform and if the field "Name of field"
+When this directive is executed in a pipeline and the field "Name of field" to be
-to be transformed is set to '*' then all fields are added to the record causing issues with
+transformed is set to `*`, then all fields are added to the record causing issues with the
-naming of the columns -- as it would also include column names that are coming from the
+naming of the columns, as it would also include column names that are coming from the
 input.